AdrianTejada/save-the-plate/README.md

 # SaveThePlate!

-This is a project I worked on (elaborate on thsi later)
+This is a project I worked on during my time in BCIT.
+I was responsible for creating the login functions for both the restaurant and customer side.
+I also primarily worked on the restaurant side.
+This includes functions like creating new items in the database, uploading images, and mapping data and images according to the restuarant logged in.

 An app aimed at reducing food waste while maximising restaurant profits!